usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Each authentication operation using the authenticator SHOULD require the input of the additional factor.
 Input of the additional factor MAY be accomplished via either direct input on the device or via a hardware connection (e.g., USB or smartcard).

 Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits (approximately 20 bits) in length or of equivalent complexity.
-A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), including limits on number of successive authentication failures.
+A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), and SHALL include limits on number of successive authentication failures.

-The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be immediately erased from memory immediately after an authentication transaction has taken place.
+The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be erased from memory immediately after an authentication transaction has taken place.

 ##### <a name="mfcdv"></a>5.1.8.2 Multi-Factor Cryptographic Device Verifiers

 Multi-factor cryptographic device verifiers generate a challenge nonce, send it to the corresponding authenticator, and use the authenticator output to verify possession of the device and activation factor.

-The verifier contains either symmetric or asymmetric public keys corresponding to each authenticator.
+The verifier has either symmetric or asymmetric cryptographic keys corresponding to each authenticator.
 While both types of keys SHALL be protected against modification, symmetric keys SHALL additionally be strongly protected against unauthorized disclosure.

 The challenge nonce SHALL be at least 64 bits in length, and SHALL either be unique over the lifetime of the authenticator or statistically unique (generated using an approved random number generator).
 The verification operation SHALL use approved cryptography.